 Since the early 1990s, Chile has had a politically stable situation and experienced steady economic growth.
 At the same time, it is important to be aware of the demonstrations and disruptions that has occurred lately.
 To make an expansion to the Chilean market should therefore be considered with.
 As one of the most open economies in South America, combined with its transparent political leadership, it is highly competitive compared to other Latin American countries.
-Chile has free-trade agreements with both the EU and the US and is the only South American member of the Organisation for Economic Co‑operation and Development (OECD).
+Chile has free-trade agreements with both the EU and the US and is one of two South American members of the Organisation for Economic Co‑operation and Development (OECD).

 Opportunities for Swedish companies